-Anyone who tries to do this will tell you they have goals that seem impossible to achieve.
+Anyone who attempts to do this will tell you that they have goals that appear to be insurmountable.

 It Ain’t Easy To Do

-I outlined my future objectives over two years ago (see My blog, How life can get in the way, starting in July 2019!)) and managed to stick with it for some months.
-THEN, Covid spread throughout the world, and our government worked incredibly hard to eradicate the dreaded bug here.
-(That was effective up until Delta arrived, but that is a different story.
-Fortunately, I didn’t have to worry about having to leave the town limits established for my small town at the time because I lived close enough to the supermarket.
+I outlined my future objectives more than two years ago (see My blog, How life can get in the way, starting in July 2019!) and managed to stick with it for some months.
+THEN, Covid spread throughout the world, and our government worked quickly and diligently to eradicate the annoying bug here.
+(Which worked up until Delta arrived, but that’s a different story).
+Fortunately, at the time I didn’t have to worry about straying outside the limits of my small town because I lived close enough to the grocery store.

-My favorite walks, however—and this is a big but—were no longer permitted.
+But, and this is a big but, my favorite walks were no longer permitted.

-Oh, we could still take walks, but only in the neighborhood streets.
-Because I live alone, I am in a bubble of one, so this was advantageous because it allowed me to occasionally see friends across the street and have loud conversations with them.
-But that was a bad thing because I quickly grew tired of communicating only via my phone and walks, which led me to gradually cut back on my walking and increase my food intake. resulting in a weight gain that was nearly equal to the amount I had lost in the preceding months.
+Oh, we could still go for walks, but only on the nearby streets.
+The fact that I was able to occasionally see friends on the other side of the street and have fairly loud conversations with them was beneficial because I live alone and am essentially in a bubble of one.
+But that was a bad thing because I quickly grew tired of contacting people only through my phone and walks, so I gradually cut back on my walking and started eating more. causing me to gain weight that was almost equal to what I had lost in the previous months.

-Then, a little over a year ago, I unintentionally moved across the country, which brought me closer to my kids.
+Then, a little over a year ago, I unexpectedly relocated across the country, which brought me nearer to my kids.
 Another lockdown, but this time neither I nor any of the neighborhood walkers knew anyone.
-However, as they say, when you hit your lowest point, there is only one direction to go: UP!
+The only way out, however, is up, as the saying goes, once you hit your lowest point.

-Because of the Lord (and my daughter), I had the motivation to climb back up the ladder of success.
-I’ve discovered new places to walk, not just around the neighborhood’s streets, but also through the nearby estuary, through the woods, and on a recently built boardwalk through the mangroves.
+I had the motivation to make the first move to climb back up the ladder of success because of the Lord (and my daughter).
+I’ve found new places to walk, and not just around the neighborhood’s streets.
+I’ve gone through the woods, along streams, in the estuary near my house, and on a recently built boardwalk through the mangroves.
 JOY.

-As a result of the research I’ve done over the past few months, I now have a goal that is more achievable, and in addition to walking, I concentrate on consuming foods that will support my efforts.
+I now have a more achievable goal thanks to all the research I’ve done in recent months, and in addition to walking, I concentrate on consuming foods that support my efforts.
 I eat plenty of vegetables,

-which Reduce your intake of starchy foods like bread, rice, pasta, potatoes (my favorite), and potatoes.
+which Reduce your intake of starchy foods like bread, rice, pasta, potatoes (my favorite), and so on.
 Less meat, which, thanks to all the fantastic recipes I’ve found, I don’t miss at all.

-However, I do eat a small amount of meat on a daily basis because I am aware of how highly absorbable iron is found in meat.
+However, I do eat a small amount of meat on a daily basis because I am aware that it is a fantastic source of absorbable iron.

-I am also consuming a lot more water.
-I typically drink three half-pint glasses per day, though I do drink more when it’s hot outside, and it’s only the first month of spring where I live.
+Moreover, I am consuming a lot more water.
+Even though we are only in the first month of spring, I typically drink three half-pint glasses per day, though I do drink more when it’s hot.

-I have now established new, healthier habits as a result, and over the past six months, I have lost weight once more—80% of the weight I had previously lost and regained.
-Even during the most recent lockdown, I woke up eager to go because Delta has a lot to answer for.
-Since coming here, I have resumed writing and have made some true friends.
+I have now developed new, healthier habits as a result, and over the past six months, I have lost weight once more—80% of the weight I had previously lost and regained.
+Even during the most recent lockdown, I woke up eager to start my day because Delta has a lot to answer for.
+Since coming here, I’ve made some true friends, which is why I’m writing once more.
 I am eager to visit the beach this summer now that we are once again descending the restriction levels.
-This year, I will have the option because my daughter and her husband live close to their neighborhood beach.
+I will have this option this year thanks to the fact that my daughter and her husband live close to their neighborhood beach.